gburd/gen_hypar/README.md

 ##Quickstart

 ###Firing up a node
-A node is defined by it's unique identifer `{Ip, Tuple}` on which the node is reachable.
+A node is defined by it's unique identifer `{Ip, Tuple}` on which it is reachable.

 To start a new node we call any of the start-functions: